Frontiers in BioImaging

 - 16:00Tea and Coffee

-It is expected registration will open from 9.30 am on Thursday with the meeting starting at 10.30 am and the programme will finish by 5.00 pm on Friday.
+It is expected registration on the day will open from 9.30 am on Thursday with the meeting starting at 10.30 am and the programme will finish by 5.00 pm on Friday.

 Accommodation is not included in the event registration.
 We recommend you book your accommodation as early as possible.